Home

 Figure 20: Example of vertex attribute linear interpolation using barycentric coordinates.

-Let's test the different techniques we learned about in this chapter, in a program that produces an actual image.
-We will just assume that we have projected the triangle already (check the last chapter of this lesson for a complete implementation of the rasterization algorithm).
+Let's apply the techniques we've learned in this chapter to a program that produces an actual image.
+We'll assume that the triangle has already been projected (refer to the last chapter of this lesson for a complete implementation of the rasterization algorithm).
 We will also assign a color to each vertex of the triangle.
-Here is how the image is formed.
-We will loop over all the pixels in the image and test if they overlap the triangle using the edge function method.
-All three edges of the triangle are tested against the current position of the pixel, and if the edge function returns a positive number for all the edges then the pixel overlaps the triangle.
+The process is as follows: we will loop over all the pixels in the image and test if they overlap the triangle using the edge function method.
+If the edge function returns a positive number for all the edges, then the pixel overlaps the triangle.
 We can then compute the pixel's barycentric coordinates and use these coordinates to shade the pixel by interpolating the color defined at each vertex of the triangle.
-The result of the frame-buffer is saved to a PPM file (that you can read with Photoshop).
+The result of the framebuffer is saved to a PPM file (which you can open with Photoshop).
 The output of the program is shown in Figure 20.

-Note also that in this version of the program, we move point P to the center of each pixel.
-You could as well use the pixel integer coordinates.
-You will find more details on this topic in the next chapter.
+Note that in this version of the program, we move point \(P\) to the center of each pixel.
+Alternatively, you could use the integer coordinates of the pixel.
+More details on this topic will be discussed in the next chapter.

 // c++ -o raster2d raster2d.cpp